hamanakakohei/AmJHumGenet2020/README.md

-# mutability
+# sema
-mutability per exon for enrichment analysis of de novo variants
+analyses of sema paper